pretix/pretix-docs/docs/topics/vouchers.md

 Clicking that button will instantly start a download of a file named "vouchers.csv" to your device which can then be edited with a text editor or a spreadsheet editor.
 The vouchers.csv file will contain the following columns:

-Voucher code, Valid until, Product, Reserve quota, Bypass quota, Price effect, Value, Tag, Redeemed, Maximum usages, Seat, Comment
+Voucher code, Valid until, Product, Reserve quota, Bypass quota, Price effect, Value, Tag, Redeemed, Maximum usages, Seat, Comment.

 ## Applications